 In this Linux tutorial, we are going to discuss all the basic things.
 If someone asked you what is Linux?
 In a simple way, you can say Linux is an operating system (OS).
-Nowadays almost we all are familiar with other operating systems like Microsoft Windows, Apple Mac OS, iOS, Google Android, etc, just like them, Linux is also an operating system which is being popular.
+Nowadays almost all are familiar with other operating systems like Microsoft Windows, Apple Mac OS, iOS, Google Android, etc, just like them, Linux is also an operating system that is being popular.

-An operating system is a software that enables communication between computer hardware and software.
+An operating system is a software that enables the communication between computer hardware and software.
 It communicates the input to get processed by the processor and brings output to the hardware to display it to the users.
 This is the basic function of an operating system.
 Albeit, it performs many more other important tasks, let’s not talk about it so deep.
 Linux is around us and being used since the mid-90s.
 It can be used from wristwatches to supercomputers.
-It is everywhere in our phones, laptops, PCs, cars and even in refrigerators.
-It is very much famous among the developers and normal computer users.
+It is everywhere in our phones, laptops, PCs, cars, and even refrigerators.
+It is very much famous among developers and normal computer users.

-So let’s start this Linux Tutorial :
+So let’s start this Linux Tutorial: